What is Letterheads 2018: London Calling?

 Where can I park?

-There is no parking on-site, however there are car parks within 5 minutes walk: Cornwall Road car park – underground and open 24 hours; and the street level Doon Street car park [entrance on Upper Ground opposite the National Theatre].
+There is no parking on-site, however there are car parks within 5 minutes walk (see map above): Cornwall Road car park – underground and open 24 hours; and the street level Doon Street car park [entrance on Upper Ground opposite the National Theatre].
 Both car parks are operated by Apcoa Parking UK.
 We recommend contacting them by phone on 020 7620 0357 to confirm opening and closing times.

 Where can I stay?

-Everyone that books is asked if they can host any visiting letterheads, or if they would like to stay with a local letterhead.
-We will then aim to facilitate matches between these two groups.
 Below are some budget hostel and hotel options in the area, and it is also worth checking airbnb (search London SE1 9PH).
 Advance booking is recommended as it is school/summer holiday season.
-Much more expensive and next door to the venue is the Mondrian.
+Much more expensive and next door to the venue is the Mondrian, and a short walk away near the Tate Modern gallery is Hilton Bankside.

 - Youth Hostel St Paul’s (15 minute walk)